arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 ## Write QuestionDeck Tests
 Add class QuestionnaireTests.
-Rewrite 'CategoryForInBoardPlace'.
+Rewrite "CategoryForInBoardPlace".
-Add a 'AddCategory' method.
+Add a "AddCategory" method.
-Rename 'CategoryPlace' to 'CategoryOn'.
+Rename "CategoryPlace" to "CategoryOn".
-Rewrite 'CategoryForOutOfBoardPlace'.
+Rewrite "CategoryForOutOfBoardPlace".
-Rewrite 'AskDifferentCategoryQuestion'.
+Rewrite "AskDifferentCategoryQuestion".
-Rename 'AskQuestion' to 'NextQuestionFor'.
+Rename "AskQuestion" to "NextQuestionFor".
-Rewrite 'AskSameCategoryQuestion'.
+Rewrite "AskSameCategoryQuestion".
-Add 'AskQuestionForUnknownCategory'.
+Add "AskQuestionForUnknownCategory".

 ## Remove QuestionDeck Characterization Tests
 Now that we have good test we can remove Characterization tests.
 Update production code to use new API.

 ## Now Add New Requirement
-Replace 'Science' with 'History'.
+Replace "Science" with "History".
 Golden Master test break, it's ok.

 ## Approve New Golden Master